adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #13 HINT: To make a Material-Ui/icon ..."click-able"... wrap the icon in a <IconButton> and make sure to import both the icon you are wrapping and import the 'IconButton' itself as well

 #14 Import the Icons and add css for the Icons at the top of the Sidebar component

+#15 Import and add the Search field at the top of the Sidebar